Patreos998/derivative-maker/automated_builder/README.md

 ### VM Setup
 1. A Digital Ocean (or similar) Debian VPS must exist with the following configurations
   a) A user named `ansible` must exist
-  c) SSH must be set up and ports open, with a key for `ansible` in `/home/users/ansible/.ssh/authorized_keys`
+  b) SSH must be set up and ports open, with a key for `ansible` in `/home/users/ansible/.ssh/authorized_keys`
+  c) XFCE Desktop must be setup and running

 ### Environment variables
 In the github repository settings, the variable `ANSIBLE_VAULT_PASSWORD` must be set to encrypt `automated_builder/vars/main.yml`